-But while histamines sound like a team player, people who experience a histamine intolerance may experience a wide variety of symptoms involving different systems and organs, Healthline explains.
-For that group, histamine-rich foods can trigger headaches, skin irritation or diarrhea, according to Healthline.
+But while histamines sound like a team player, people who experience a histamine intolerance may experience a range of symptoms, according to Healthline, which noted that histamine-rich foods can trigger headaches, skin irritation or diarrhea.

 This reality can spur people to experiment with a low-histamine diet — a diet that most people have never heard of – unless those pesky histamines have been affecting them.

 Histamine levels in food are hard to pinpoint, Healthline explains.
 For example, the same kind of food — like a piece of cheddar cheese — have ranging histamine levels, depending on factors like: how long it’s been aged, how long it has been stored, if it includes any additives.
 Overall, according to Healthline, fermented foods have the highest level of histamine and fresh foods have the lowest.